Jahia/provisioning-tutorials/README.md

 __Note__: Please ensure that your Docker installation allows allocating up to 4GB of memory to a container.
 For MacOS users, in Docker go to Preferences>Advanced and set the memory limit to 4GB or more instead of the default 2GB.

+## Get started

+Ready to get started, if you're new to Jahia with Docker, you should being with the [first tutorial](./00-start-jahia/).

 ## Documentation

 The provisioning API is documented on the Academy [ADD LINK ONCE PUBLISHED]